 Lots of people want to teach abroad but don't know what training and experience they need to land the job they want.

 The short answer is... it depends!
 The kind of qualification you need depends on what and where you are going to teach because every country around the world has a government office that licenses and regulates international schools.
 Sometimes schools have different licences so you will find variability between countries and schools and to make matters more complicated, it may also depend on the unique relationship the school has with the Ministry of Education.
 Some countries have very strict policies, whereas some are flexible depending on who is asking.
 This is why a specialist agency like Edvectus with worldwide offices is a valuable asset in your job hunt and below are some general guidelines to get you started.

-If your plan is to teach in an international school, meaning a school that offers compulsory education in English as a substitute for state schools abroad (eg teaching all core subjects in English rather than strictly English as a Foreign Language), then you normally need at least the same qualifications that you need to teach in a state school in your home country.
+If your plan is to teach in an international school, meaning a school that offers compulsory education all or partly in English as a substitute for state schools abroad (eg teaching all core subjects in English rather than strictly English as a Foreign Language), then you normally need at least the same qualifications that you need to teach in a state school in your home country.